flecoqui/RTMPIngest/Azure/101-vm/README.md

 </a>

 This template allows you to deploy from Github a Live RTMP Ingester hosted on Azure Virtual Machine.
 Moreover, beyond the RTMP Ingester, the a service copy the video chunks on an Azure Storage Account.
+As this template build from the source code NGINX RTMP and FFMPEG, the deployment of the virtual machine can take up-to 60 minutes.